lodgeit-labs/accounts-assessor/public_lib/lodgeit_solvers/prolog/determinancy_checker/README.md

 ### alternatives:
 	rdet: uses goal expansion, which is imo pretty broken. see docs/rdet.txt .
-Main difference between rdet and this is that with rdet, you declare determinancy of a predicate, while with this, you declare determinancy of a call.
+Main difference between rdet and this is that with rdet, you declare determinancy of a predicate, while with this, you declare determinancy of a call. downsides of determinancy_checker:
+		swipl doesn't warn you at compile time that a predicate you are calling somewhere doesn't exist, because !xxx is a call to '!', with xxx just as a parameter.
+		Having to step through the checker code.